 Domicile is a technical term or legal concept often used to refer to eligibility for in-state tuition.
 It means more than just living in Virginia.
 A student must also demonstrate through clear and convincing evidence the intent to remain in Virginia indefinitely.
 Demonstration of intent is usually accomplished through objective evidence.

 A student under the age of 24 generally assumes the domicile of the parent(s) or legal guardian(s), unless the student has been legally emancipated or meets criteria for independent student status.

-- An individual must demonstrate residence in Virginia and intent to remain in Virginia indefinitely to establish domicile in Virginia.
+- Demonstrate residence in Virginia and the intention to remain in Virginia indefinitely to establish domicile in Virginia.

 - After meeting the requirements to establish domicile, a person must continue to be domiciled in Virginia for at least 12 months prior to the first day of classes.

 To become eligible for in-state tuition, a student shall establish by clear and convincing evidence that for a period of at least one year immediately prior to the first day of classes, he or she was domiciled in Virginia and has abandoned any previous domicile, or that the person on whom the student is legally and financially dependent was domiciled in Virginia.

 Several factors are used to determine if a person demonstrates intent to remain in Virginia indefinitely.
 A college or university may ask for information from you or your parents about the following: